Subscribe!

 San Francisco Cake Pops

 Cake pops straight from San Fran’s very own Kara’s Cupcakes are a great sweet treat to end your night!
 The football field display is made from foam core, green felt, popsicle sticks and letter stickers.
-You can never have too many football fields at your super bowl party!nbsp; By using styrofoam, artificial turf paper, white “Varsity font” letter stickers and white tape we were able to kick it out of the park for food decor!
+You can never have too many football fields at your super bowl party!
+By using styrofoam, artificial turf paper, white “Varsity font” letter stickers and white tape we were able to kick it out of the park for food decor!

 IMG_6944.jpg